 Remember all those late-night infomercials in the '80s, hawking appliances that were promised to replace every single other appliance in your kitchen?
-The bad news is that there's no real-world gadget that'll do that, but the good news is that modern electric multi-cookers are the closest we've ever come.
+The bad news is that there's no real-world gadget that'll do that, but the good news is that pressure cookers are a close second.
 I use mine at least a couple of times a week.
 They're better than pots for making stocks and soups.
 They cook dry beans in under an hour, no soaking required.
-They can turn tough beef into amazingly tender chili in half an hour, or convert chicken and green chilies into chile verde with no more effort than dumping in the ingredients and hitting a button.
+They can turn tough beef into amazingly tender chili in half an hour or convert chicken and green chilies into chile verde with no more effort than dumping in the ingredients and hitting a button.
 You want hot steamed rice or creamy and tender risotto?
 Five minutes in the pressure cooker will get you there.

-Aside from a skillet and a Dutch oven, my electric pressure cooker has become my single most used appliance.
+Aside from a skillet and a Dutch oven, my pressure cooker has become my single most used appliance.
 But there are so many questions!
 Stovetop or electric?
-Do I really need to shell out close to $200 for a simple stovetop pressure cooker?
-Is the Instant Pot all it's cracked up to be?
+Is an expensive one worth it?
+And how does the Instant Pot fit into all of this?

-- The Best Countertop Multi-Cooker: Breville Fast Slow Pro
+The Countertop Multi-Cooker for Control Freaks: Breville Fast Slow Pro

 Here's a quick breakdown of stovetop and electric cookers.